bytebase/bytebase.com-old/content/docs/get-started/saas.md

 4. Wait several minutes for the workspace to be provisioned, and then check your email for the login link, email, and password.

 ## Log in to the workspace
-1. Click the **Login to your workspace** link in the email, you'll be redirect to the Bytebase console login page.
+1. Click the **Login to your workspace** link in the email, you'll be redirected to the Bytebase console login page.

   ![bb-login](/static/docs/get-started/saas/bb-login.webp)